- Search The Registry

 Kenneth O. Wofford Sr.

 *Kenneth Wofford Sr. was born on this date in 1922.
-He was an African American administrator and former Tuskegee Airman.
+He was a Black administrator and pilot.

 Kenneth O. Wofford Sr. of Golden Valley, Minnesota passed away on September 5, 2010 at the age of 87 and was buried at Fort Snelling National Cemetery.